 Health and Safety

-Sculpting in wax or clay, and finishing in bronze is fun and one of the most rewarding creative activities.
-However, it is also physically demanding and the tools and substances used can be dangerous unless great care is taken at all times.
+Sculpture, while creatively fulfilling, is also physically demanding and the tools and some of the substances used may be dangerous unless great care is taken at all times.

 Students enrolling at Melbourne Sculpture School are responsible for their own safety, and this can be reasonably achieved by being mindful of what you are doing when in the studio and wearing appropriate protective gear.